googleapis/google-cloud-cpp/INSTALL.md

 #### c-ares

-Recent versions of gRPC require c-ares >= 1.11, while OpenSUSE Leap distributes c-ares-1.9.
+Recent versions of gRPC require c-ares >= 1.11, while openSUSE Leap distributes c-ares-1.9.
 We need some additional development tools to compile this library: